2025 Blatten glacier collapse: Reconstruction

 A week after the landslide, construction began on a temporary relief road from Wiler to Weissenried under the regional command's direction.

-The State Council of the Canton of Valais announced on June 4, 2025, its intention to “release an initial amount of 10 million francs as financial aid for the residents of the Blatten municipality”.
+The State Council of the Canton of Valais announced on 4 June 2025, its intention to "release an initial amount of 10 million francs as financial aid for the residents of the Blatten municipality".

-The National Council and Council of States, the two chambers of the Federal Assembly of Switzerland, unanimously approved on June 20, 2025, a financial aid package of five million francs proposed by the Federal Council as an urgent federal law.
+The National Council and Council of States, the two chambers of the Federal Assembly of Switzerland, unanimously approved on 20 June 2025, a financial aid package of five million francs proposed by the Federal Council as an urgent federal law.
 Further federal support was promised.

-A working group called “Neues Blatten,” established by the Blatten municipality shortly after the disaster, advocates for the village's continuation despite its near-total destruction.
+A working group called "Neues Blatten", established by the Blatten municipality shortly after the disaster, advocates for the village's continuation despite its near-total destruction.
 Rebuilding at the original site seems unrealistic due to the vast amount of debris and the impossibility of removing and relocating it.
-It may take years to decades for the ice in the dozens-of-meters-thick deposits to melt, keeping the debris cone permanently unstable as it shifts on the melting ice.
+It may take years to decades for the ice in the dozens-of-metres-thick deposits to melt, keeping the debris cone permanently unstable as it shifts on the melting ice.
 Thus, constructing buildings or roads, even temporary ones, on the debris and ice cone is unfeasible.
 A road to the isolated upper Lötschental would only be viable high on the northwest valley slope.
 Consideration is being given to building a new settlement in a carefully assessed, hazard-safe location in the Lötschental, such as near the hamlet of Weissenried.

 Reconstruction was criticized on two grounds: uncertainty and costs.
 According to cultural geographer Werner Bätzing, these arguments do not hold.
 Traditional settlements are typically located in safe areas.
 A 100 percent safe location is a technocratic idea that does not exist even in cities.
 The societal benefits would outweigh the costs.
 In 2006, the ETH book «Die Schweiz, ein städtebauliches Portrait» (Switzerland, an Urban Portrait) suggested abandoning mountain regions except for some tourism centers.
 According to Bätzing, this would lead to a loss of connection to nature, history, and tradition, applicable to all rural areas in Europe.
 Traditional culture contains resources for the future.